 6. Paying your employees

 - When you pay your staff, you have to provide each employee with a payslip which details their gross and net pay, income tax and NICs deducted, and any other deductions (such as pensions contributions).
 Since the implementation of the RTI (Real Time Information) regime in 2013, you must also submit payroll data to HMRC each time you pay your staff.
-Previously, this information needed to be provided at the end of each tax year.

 - You must also comply with the National Minimum Wage legislation.
 View the prevailing rates here.

 - You can find out more about paying an employee for the first time here (HMRC PDF).

 7. Be area of your Health & Safety obligations